millerms/CranburyChiropractic/_pages/doctor.md

 <img src="{{ '/assets/images/headshot.webp' | relative_url }}" alt="Dr. Paul Miller" class="align-right" width="140" loading="lazy" style="margin-bottom: 4rem; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);">

 Dr. Miller helps people with back, neck, and joint problems get moving again.
-His care is guided by a **neurologic lens** and built around practical steps: precise, hands‑on adjustments; simple drills you can actually do; and modern tools like **Class III cold laser** and **shockwave** when appropriate.
+His care is guided by a **neurologic lens** and built around practical steps: precise, hands‑on adjustments; simple exercises you can actually do; and modern tools like **Class III cold laser** and **shockwave** when appropriate.
 Plans are **right‑sized** to your goals and schedule, and progress is measured at each visit so you know what’s helping.
 {: .reveal .reveal--fade }

 > "In my early twenties, after too many miles on the road, my lower back gave out.
 A friend suggested chiropractic care.
 I was skeptical at first, and I didn’t want painkillers or surgery, so I had nothing to lose.
 I booked an appointment and saw Dr. Ernie Landi.
 I could barely stand up straight when I arrived; after a few adjustments I was comfortable and upright again.
 He helped me heal and became a mentor.
 I’d been interested in healthcare, but hadn’t found a path that fit my beliefs.
 Chiropractic changed that and my new career began."